History of Italy: Age of Discovery

-Incessant warfare
+Warfare

-In the 14th century, Northern Italy and upper-central Italy were divided into a number of warring city-states, the most powerful being Milan, Florence, Pisa, Siena, Genoa, Ferrara, Mantua, Verona and Venice.
-High Medieval Northern Italy was further divided by the long running battle for supremacy between the forces of the Papacy and of the Holy Roman Empire.
-Each city aligned itself with one faction or the other, yet was divided internally between the two warring parties, Guelfs and Ghibellines.

-Warfare between the states was common, invasion from outside Italy confined to intermittent sorties of Holy Roman Emperors.
-Renaissance politics developed from this background.
-Since the 13th century, as armies became primarily composed of mercenaries, prosperous city-states could field considerable forces, despite their low populations.
-In the course of the 15th century, the most powerful city-states annexed their smaller neighbors.
-Florence took Pisa in 1406, Venice captured Padua and Verona, while the Duchy of Milan annexed a number of nearby areas including Pavia and Parma.
+In the 14th century, Northern Italy was divided into warring city-states, the most powerful being Milan, Florence, Pisa, Siena, Genoa, Ferrara, Mantua, Verona and Venice.
+High Medieval Northern Italy was further divided by the long-running battle for supremacy between the Papacy and the Holy Roman Empire.
+Warfare between the states was common, and invasion from outside Italy was confined to intermittent sorties of Holy Roman Emperors.
+Since the 13th century, as armies became primarily composed of mercenaries, prosperous city-states could field considerable forces despite their low populations.
+Over the 15th century, the most powerful city-states annexed their smaller neighbours: Florence took Pisa in 1406, Venice captured Padua and Verona, while the Duchy of Milan annexed nearby areas including Pavia and Parma.

-The first part of the Renaissance saw almost constant warfare on land and sea as the city-states vied for preeminence.
-On land, these wars were primarily fought by armies of mercenaries known as condottieri, bands of soldiers drawn from around Europe, but especially Germany and Switzerland, led largely by Italian captains.
-The mercenaries were not willing to risk their lives unduly, and war became one largely of sieges and maneuvering, occasioning few pitched battles.
-It was also in the interest of mercenaries on both sides to prolong any conflict, to continue their employment.
-Mercenaries were also a constant threat to their employers; if not paid, they often turned on their patron.
-If it became obvious that a state was entirely dependent on mercenaries, the temptation was great for the mercenaries to take over the running of it themselves—this occurred on a number of occasions.